-10.1 OPTIONS
+11.1 OPTIONS

 The behavior is equivalent to that described in [H9.2].
 An OPTIONS request may be issued at any time, e.g., if the client is about to try a nonstandard request.
 It does not influence the session state.
 The Public header MUST be included in responses to indicate which methods that are supported by the server.
 To specify which methods that are possible to use for the specified resource, the Allow MAY be used.
-By including in the OPTIONS request a Supported header, the requester can determine which options the other part supports.
+By including in the OPTIONS request a Supported header, the requester can determine which features the other part supports.

-The request URI determines which scope the options request has.
+The request URI determines which scope the OPTIONS request has.
 By giving the URI of a certain media the capabilities regarding this media will be responded.
-By using the "\" URI the request regards the server without any media relevance.
+By using the "" URI the request regards the next hop only, while having a URL with only the host address regards the server without any media relevance.

 '''

 C->S: OPTIONS RTSP/1.0

+CSeq: 1

 '''

+H. Schulzrinne, A. Rao, R. Lanphier, M. Westerlund, A. Narasimhan Expires December, 2003 [Page 30]

+'''

-User-Agent: PhonyClient 1.2
+User-Agent: PhonyClient/1.2

-Require: implicit-play
+Require:

 Proxy-Require: gzipped-messages

 Supported: play-basic

 S->C: RTSP/1.0 200 OK

+CSeq: 1

 Public: DESCRIBE, SETUP, TEARDOWN, PLAY, PAUSE

+Supported: play-basic, implicit-play, gzipped-messages

+Server: PhonyServer/1.0

 '''

-Supported: play-basic, gzipped-messages, implicit-play Server: PhonyServer 1.0

-'''

-Note that the option tags in Require and Proxy-Require are necessarily fictional features (one would hope that we would not purposefully overlook a truly useful feature just so that we could have a strong example in this section).
+Note that some of the feature-tags in Require and Proxy-Require are necessarily fictional features (one would hope that we would not purposefully overlook a truly useful feature just so that we could have a strong example in this section).

-10.2 DESCRIBE
+11.2 DESCRIBE